June 3, 2026

 Supplier prepayment for large ordersPurchase order financingPays vendors so you can fulfill the order

-To estimate the amount, review recent cash flow statements, your income statement, and your balance sheet to understand short-term liquidity.
-For example, if you run an $8,000 shortfall for three months during slow season, you’ll need roughly $24,000, plus a modest buffer, to stay on track.
+Review recent cash flow statements, your income statement, and your balance sheet to estimate the amount you need.
+For example, if you run an $8,000 shortfall for 3 months during slow season, you'll need roughly $24,000—plus a modest buffer—to stay on track.

 Not all options price risk the same way.
-Make apples-to-apples comparisons by translating to total repayment and, when possible, effective APR.
+Make apples-to-apples comparisons by translating each offer into total repayment and, where possible, effective APR.

 • Watch for fees: Origination, draw fees, early payoff penalties, and late fees can shift the true cost